Station square/city square Raunheim

 Textile four point sails

-For the redesign of the station forecourt in Raunheim (Figs. 1, 3, 8), five new textile sail constructions in the grouping 2-2-1 were designed by the open space planning office viaverde as waiting room canopies for public transport passengers.
-The sail surfaces made of coated glass fibre fabric were attached to steel supports clamped in quiver foundations, as was the case at the city square.
-The tensionable membrane corner detail already developed for the Town Square by AR Engineers was supplemented with a controlled roof drainage system that passes directly through the steel support into the sewer system,
+For the redesign of the station forecourt in Raunheim (Figures 3, 4, 8), five new textile sail structures in the grouping 2-2-1 were designed by the open space planning office viaverde as a waiting room canopy for public transport passengers.
+The sail surfaces made of coated fiberglass fabric were attached to steel supports clamped into quiver foundations, as in the city square.
+The tensionable membrane corner detail already developed by AR-Ingenieure for the town square was supplemented by a controlled roof drainage system that drains the rainwater through the steel supports into the ground, where it is used for direct irrigation of the adjacent tree planting.

-For the design of the town square (2017, images 2, 4-7), four textile sail constructions were designed by the open space planning office viaverde.
-The sail surfaces made of coated fibreglass fabric were attached to steel supports clamped into quiver foundations.
-This made it possible to dispense with guy wires, which would have been perceived as disturbing in the area of the square.
-For this purpose, AR engineers developed a tensionable membrane corner detail that allows the sails to be re-tensioned at a later date.
-The overall concept convinced the city and was also used in the redesign of the public space in the area of the station.
+For the design of the town square (2017, images 1, 2, 5-7), four textile sail constructions were designed by the open space planning office viaverde.
+The sail surfaces made of coated glass fiber fabric were attached to steel supports clamped into quiver foundations.
+This means that there is no need for bracing, which would have been perceived as disruptive in the area of the square.
+To this end, AR engineers developed a tensionable membrane corner detail that allows the sails to be re-tensioned at a later date.
+The overall concept convinced the city and was also used in the redesign of the public space around the station.

 Pictures: Planex Technik in Textil GmbH